primefaces-extensions/primefaces-extensions/README.md

 ## Releasing

-- Run `mvn versions:set -DgenerateBackupPoms=false -DnewVersion=8.0.2` to update all modules versions
+1. Go to the `Actions` tab in GitHub
+2. Select the "Release" workflow
+3. Click "Run workflow"
+4. You will be prompted for:
-- Commit and push the changes to GitHub
+   - Branch (default to `master`)
+   - Version to release (e.g. 8.0.2)
+   - Next development version (e.g. 8.0.3-SNAPSHOT)
+5. The workflow will automatically:
+   - Set the release version in all pom.xml files
-- In GitHub create a new Release titled `8.0.2` to tag this release
+   - Create and push a release tag
-- Run `mvn clean deploy -Prelease` to push to Maven Central
+   - Build and deploy artifacts to Maven Central
+   - Update version to the next development version

 ## License